 Registrants are invited to provide feedback regarding the Code of Ethics Part II.

-Feedback can be submitted to the Bylaw Review Committee by emailing email@example.com.
-In addition, an online feedback form will be available for registrants to share their comments.
-The form will be open from January 27 until February 28, 2020.
-Feedback and commentary during the February 11, 2020 consultation session is also conveyed to the BRC and to AIBC Council.
+Feedback can be submitted to the Bylaw Review Committee by emailing firstname.lastname@example.org or through an online feedback form.
+Feedback and commentary during consultation sessions is also conveyed to the BRC and to AIBC Council.

 Architects AIBC and honorary members are entitled and encouraged to vote on proposed new and amended bylaws.
 The passage of AIBC Bylaws requires at least five per cent of the number of eligible voters and a minimum of two-thirds of affirmative majority of ballots cast by eligible voters.

-The member voting period is anticipated to take place in March 2020.
+The voting period is anticipated to take place this summer.

 Results will be made available after the voting period closes.